utily/flagly/README.md

-# template-library
+# flagly
-Template for NPM library.
+Library for parsing and handling feature flags.